 The Japanese attack on Pearl Harbor led some further fear that the Japanese would soon attack the West Coast.
 There were 127,000 Japanese Americans living in the continental United States when the war began, most in California.
 Fear and racism combined to deprive these Japanese Americans of their civil rights.

-On February 19, 1942, President Franklin D. Roosevelt signed Executive Order 9066, authorizing military commanders to establish “exclusion zones.”
+By February 1942, California’s Attorney General Earl Warren had begun efforts to persuade the federal government to remove all people of Japanese descent from the West Coast, even though there was no evidence of disloyalty.
+Soon, President Roosevelt signed Executive Order 9066, authorizing military commanders to establish “exclusion zones.”
 These zones would include parts of the East and West Coast, totaling about one third of the country.

 Although the U.S. Supreme Court upheld the constitutionality of the curfew and internment orders, many people later had a change of heart.
-Earl Warren, who had lobbied aggressively for the restrictions on Japanese Americans while California Attorney General, was later elected three times as governor of California and subsequently became the 14th Chief Justice of the United States.
+Earl Warren, who had lobbied aggressively for the restrictions on Japanese Americans while California Attorney General, was later elected three times as governor of California and subsequently became the 14th Chief Justice of the United States Supreme Court.
 As Chief Justice, he led the Court to its landmark unanimous ruling in Brown v.
 Board of Education (1954), prohibiting banning segregation in public schools.
 In his memoirs, he admitted that interning Japanese Americans had been a mistake.